top of page

 Why do we need a new facility?

-Since city hall was condemned in 2023, police officers who protect our neighborhoods and businesses are working out of temporary trailers, making accreditation impossible.
-Our Public Works Department is working out of outdated, deteriorating buildings.
-This patchwork of temporary and decaying buildings is inefficient, unsustainable, and makes emergency response harder to coordinate.
+Police officers who protect our neighborhoods and businesses are working out of temporary trailers, making accreditation impossible.
+Our Public Works Department is in failing and undersized buildings.
 These buildings can no longer support their intended purpose, and valuable city equipment and vehicles are left outside, exposed to the elements, reducing their lifespan.

 What does this facility do?